frenck/awesome-home-assistant/README.md

 ## About

+Home Assistant is an open source home automation that puts local control and privacy first.
+Powered by a worldwide community of tinkerers and DIY enthusiasts.
+Perfect to run on a Raspberry Pi or a local server.

 Awesome Home Assistant is a curated list of awesome [Home Assistant](https://www.home-assistant.io) resources.
 Additional software, tutorials, custom components, Hassio add-ons,